-- 20 (1) Prior to any wholly or partly automated operation or set of operations intended to serve a single purpose or several related purposes, the controller or his or her representative, if any, must notify the Authority. - (2) Any modification to the information provided according to section 16 must be notified to the Authority. - 25 (3) The provisions of subsection (1)

-shall not apply to operations having the

-sole purpose of keeping a register that is intended to provide information to the public by virtue of operation of law and that is open to access by the general public or by any person demonstrating a legitimate interest.
+- (1) Prior to any wholly or partly automated operation or set of operations intended to serve a single purpose or several related purposes, the controller or his or her representative, if any, must notify the Authority. - (2) Any modification to the information provided according to section 16 must be notified to the Authority. - (3) The provisions of subsection (1) shall not apply to operations having the sole purpose of keeping a register that is intended to provide information to the public by virtue of operation of law and that is open to access by the general public or by any person demonstrating a legitimate interest. - (4) The Authority may exempt certain categories from notification under this section if- - (a) taking into account the data being processed, there is no apparent risk of infringement of the data subjects' rights and freedoms, and if the purposes of the processing, the categories of data being processed, the categories of data subjects, the categories of recipients and the data retention period are specified; - (b) the data controller has appointed a data protection officer. - (5) The appointment of the data protection officer shall be duly notified to the Authority. - (6) The Authority shall provide guidelines that provide for the qualifications and functions of data protection officer and such data protection officer's duties shall include-

-- (4) The Authority may exempt certain categories from notification under this 30 section if- - (a) taking into account the data being processed, there is no apparent risk of infringement of the data subjects' rights and freedoms, and if the purposes of the processing, the categories of data being processed, the categories of data subjects, the categories of recipients and the data retention period - 35 are specified; - (b) the data controller has appointed a data protection officer. - (5) The appointment of the data protection officer shall be duly notified to the Authority. - (6) The Authority shall provide guidelines that provide for the qualifications 40 and functions of data protection officer. - (7) If exemption from the duty of notification has been granted for automatic processing in accordance with the subsection 3, the data controller may disclose the items of information mentioned in section 16 to any person entitled to receive such information.
+- (a) ensuring compliance by the data controller with the provisions of this Act and regulations made thereunder; - (b) dealing with requests made to the data controller pursuant to this Act; - (c) working with the Authority in relation to the performance of its functions in relation to the data controller. - (7) If exemption from the duty of notification has been granted for automatic processing in accordance with the subsection (3), the data controller may disclose the items of information mentioned in section 16 to any person entitled to receive such information.